andredunford/tk2402_field_programmer/README.md

 ## Installation
 Clone the repository and install all python package requirements listed in *requirements.txt*.
 It is recommended that a new Python virtual environment is created for this purpose.
 #### Database Setup
-Install PostreSQL and create a database with the structure provided in [pg_dump.sql](pg_dump.sql).
+Install PostgreSQL and create a database with the structure provided in [pg_dump.sql](pg_dump.sql).
 This dump file can be reconstituted with the pg_restore command provided with PostgreSQL.
-The database should be named "kenwood" with default username "postgres" and password "postgres" for this example.
-If you use custom credentials, the connection properties can be changed in [kenwood_interface.py](kenwood_interface.py#L14).
+As structured, the database should be named "kenwood" with default username "postgres" and password "postgres".
+If you wish to use custom credentials, the connection properties can be changed in [kenwood_interface.py](kenwood_interface.py#L14).

 ## Launch
 To luanch the application, simply run the script [kenwood_interface.py](kenwood_interface.py).
 This will start a Flask development server on your host computer at 0.0.0.0 port: 5050.
 Navigate to the host address and port from any browser with network access to the server.
-> <server hostname/IP>:5050
+> <yourhostname>:5050